Henderson County License Hearing Guide

 Hardship/Restricted License in North Carolina

-Even if your license is suspended, you may be eligible for a hardship or restricted license, allowing you to drive under certain circumstances.
+Even if your license is suspended after a DUI arrest, you may be eligible for a limited driving privilege, also known as a hardship or restricted license, under North Carolina law.

-- What You Can Drive For (Work, School, Medical): A hardship license typically restricts you to driving only for specific purposes, such as commuting to and from work, attending school, or traveling to medical appointments.
+• What You Can Drive For: A restricted license typically allows you to drive only for essential purposes, such as traveling to and from work, school, medical appointments, or substance abuse treatment.

 Getting Your License Back